imazen/resizer-web/content/openletter.md

 That's self-destructive to the business.
 Business need software that sticks around and stays maintained.
 Open-source software is three times as likely to stay around and stay maintained as proprietary code libraries (based on my personal, painful experience), but yet some companies are still more willing to pay money to a proprietary library that figuratively locks them in a cell than to donate a quarter of the same amount to an open-source project they use to ensure it's continued existence and that their feature requests will be met.

 Open-source libraries are so much more efficient with money than dev software companies that comparison is absurd.
-You can get a change made to an open-source project for $100.
+You can often get a change made to an open-source project for $100.
 Proprietary?
 You'll need a 10K partnership deal.
 Enterprise license?
 100k plus royalties.
 And usually, the open-source project could be sustained for a fraction of the cost.

 Open-source .NET is, admittedly, a challenge.
 You need very expensive dev tools, servers, and profiling tools; there are constant costs associated with developing in it.
 And developing re-usable code for ASP.NET is a nonstop job.
 There's a new bunch of bugs delivered with every OS update, a newly broken API every release, and performance challenges built into the framework that keep you running ILSpy non-stop.
 Supporting every combination of IIS and .NET is something few people even attempt.
 But it can be done.